What is fluorouracil cream?

-Topical 5-Fluorouracil 5% cream is often abbreviated to 5-FU.
+Topical fluorouracil 5% cream is often abbreviated to 5-FU.
 The trade name in New Zealand is Efudix™ and it is a prescription medicine.
-It is a cytotoxic agent, ie it is toxic to living cells, especially to certain cancer or precancerous cells.
+It is a cytotoxic agent or antimetabolite and it is toxic to living cells, especially to certain cancer or precancerous cells.
 It destroys sun-damaged skin cells, so the skin appears smoother and more youthful.

 What is fluorouracil used for?

 Fluorouracil cream is most often prescribed to clear up actinic keratoses and intraepidermal carcinoma (in situ squamous cell carcinoma).
 A full-face course has been shown to substantially reduce the risk of cutaneous squamous cell carcinoma (SCC) developing in the treated site during the following year.

 Fluorouracil is also occasionally used to treat the following skin conditions:

 It works best on face and scalp and is less effective on other body sites.

 Fluorouracil cream is a powerful, destructive medication and must be used exactly as directed.
 Keep it locked up so other people cannot mistakenly use it to treat a rash.

 Pretreatment with cryotherapy or keratolytics, such as urea cream or glycolic acid lotion, is useful to minimise scaling and permit optimum absorption of the active ingredient, 5-FU.